 About Comus Farm

-Originally established in 1921, Comus Farm was a working dairy farm for decades within the Martin Family.
+Originally established in 1921 and previously known as Hershey Farm, Comus Farm was a working dairy farm for decades within the Martin Family.
 Over the years, crops such as gourds, corn and soybeans have been planted and rotated over the sprawling hills.

 Under new ownership since 2019, although the farm is no longer focused on dairy, it is still a working farm this day.
 Local farmers continue to rotate crops of corn and soy.
-Chickens roam freely on the grounds and goats offer their own charm as well.
+Cows, chickens, goats, alpacas and other fowl call the farm home!

 Comus Farm 1972